jmcnally17/pacman-api-js/README.md

 # Pac-Man API &nbsp; <img height="32" width="32" src="https://cdn.simpleicons.org/javascript/#F7DF1E" />

-This repository is the backend server for my solo Pac-Man project.
+This repository is the Javascript backend server for my solo Pac-Man project, and is currently in use on the deployed version.
 This API connects to both MongoDB and Redis databases to store and retrieve user account and score data respectively.

-The client application that pairs with this API can be found at [https://github.com/jmcnally17/pacman-client](https://github.com/jmcnally17/pacman-client).
+The client application that pairs with this API can be found at https://github.com/jmcnally17/pacman-client

+The Java Spring version of this API can be found at https://github.com/jmcnally17/pacman-api-java

-For a full comprehensive commit history, see the old project repo found at [https://github.com/jmcnally17/pacman-old](https://github.com/jmcnally17/pacman-old).
+The original project monolith (with a full comprehensive commit history) can be found at https://github.com/jmcnally17/pacman-old

 [<img src="./images/pacman-play-button.png">](https://pacman-js92.onrender.com)